top of page

 Referrals

 Ask friends, family, or colleagues if they can recommend an attorney.
 Personal referrals can often lead you to trustworthy professionals who have a proven track record.
+Both industry trade organizations and attorney practice area groups can also be great sources of referrals.

 Evaluating Qualifications